theodoremoreland/PortfolioExample/README.md

 # Portfolio Example

 An example of a rudimentary, responsive portfolio website using only HTML and CSS.
+This is not my actual portfolio, it was intended to function as an example for students of SMU's FSF course (2021).

 <img src="presentation/2.PNG" width="800">